 The Program and the University observe and enforce all applicable OSHA standards for blood borne pathogens.
-The UDM College of Health Professions requires annual education regarding these pathogens and the risks of exposure.
+The College of Health Professions requires annual education regarding these pathogens and the risks of exposure.
 The Program utilizes only those clinical training sites which comply with OSHA standards for availability of protective equipment against exposure; the University reserves the right to limit or curtail a student's clinical opportunities in the event that proof of completion of the annual education on blood borne pathogens is not available, and required records of students heath are not submitted and/or maintained.
-The ACE PASSPORT system provides the web-based educational program for OSHA standards and blood borne pathogens.
+The ACEMAPP system provides the web-based educational program for OSHA standards and blood borne pathogens.

-CPR Requirements
+BLS Requirements

-Prior to the start of clinical rotations, all students are required to present evidence of current certification for cardiopulmonary resuscitation (CPR), Healthcare Provider Course.
+Prior to the start of clinical rotations, all students are required to present evidence of current certification for Basic Life Support (BLS), Healthcare Provider Course.
 The certification card must indicate you completed the Healthcare Provider Course.
 If the

-American Red Cross issues the card; it must indicate you completed the CPR for the Professional Rescuer.
-CPR certification must be current for the entire year in which the student is on clinical rotation.
+American Red Cross issues the card; it must indicate you completed the BLS for the Professional Rescuer.
+BLS certification must be current for the entire year in which the student is on clinical rotation.

-CPR courses are available through several agencies, including the American Red Cross and The American Heart Association.
-In addition, some local hospitals may permit students to enroll in the CPR classes offered through their staff development departments.
-Certification either on campus or through another provider is at the expense of the student.
+BLS courses are available through several agencies, including the American Red Cross and The American Heart Association.
+In addition, some local hospitals may permit students to enroll in the BLS classes offered through their staff development departments.
+BLS certification is at the expense of the student.